SEND Information 2020-21

 The best people to talk to about my child’s difficulty are:

-Mrs S Booth, Assistant Headteacher of the Nursery School,
+Mrs S Booth, Assistant Headteacher and SENCO at the Nursery School,

 Mrs F Pritchard or Mrs H Butterfield, class teachers in the Foundation 1 room,